Huawei-CPLLab/SWORDS/README.md

-This project contains a few high performance data structure implemented in Swift.
+SWORDS (SWift ORganic Data Structures) contains a few high performance data structure implemented in pure Swift.
+They are "organic" in the sense the performance critical code are not delegated to another language like C, as some other implementations do.

 # SwiftHashtable